s2003zy/NumberProgressBar/README.md

 ```XAML
 <song:NumberProgressBar></song:NumberProgressBar>
 ```
+* Use 'Progress' not 'Value'
+  if you want to set the Progress you should use 'Progress' property.
 * Use some Style

 I also move some predesign style from [daimajia](https://github.com/daimajia).
 You can use them via `ProgressBarStyle` property.